RealOrko/concourse-fetch/README.md

 ### Promotion using branches

-If you wanted to source using promotion from a `foo` release branch then you would change it to this:
+If you wanted to source using promotion from a `foo` release branch then you would change the repository source in [fetch.yml](https://github.com/RealOrko/concourse-fetch/blob/master/templates/fetch.yml) to look like this:

 ```yml
   - name: concourse_fetch_foo_source